Top Tips Fishing for King Salmon

 It is not long now before the King Salmon season starts to kick in full swing on many of our King Salmon destinations around the world.
-With this in mind, I thought it would be the perfect time to share some of my tips swing flies for big Kings.
+With this in mind, I thought it would be the perfect time to share some of my tips for swinging flies for big Kings.

 A big mistake made by many anglers fishing for King Salmon is they cast too far.
 King Salmon like to hold and run quite close to the bank and that’s not just the far bank.
 Consistently casting neat 40-foot casts will catch more fish than only getting the odd 80 foot casts right therefore longer casts are not always better.